 - 11. Copy the management node backup generated during the previous step to a remote server. - 12.
-Restore the management node based on the backup saved in the previous step. - 13.
+Re-install the management node from the 4.4.3 iso, then run the "cd /root/installer-4.4.3/tools ./import\artifacts.sh after the successful completion; restore the management node based on the backup saved in the previous step. - 13.
 Plan for VNF downtime to complete leapp upgrade on the compute nodes.
-Use the cvim_reboot_status.py provided in installer-4.2.4/tools/ directory to identify which compute nodes need reboot.
+Use the cvim\reboot\status.py provided in installer-4.4.3/tools/ directo ry to identify which compute nodes need reboot.